zethra/rush/README.md

 -[ ] Output errors on stderr automagically
 -[ ] Auto Completion

+###Rust Version
+Currently using 1.2 Nightly due to need of unstable features.

 ###Testing and Execution
 You can run the inbuilt tests to determine if the functions are working as